C191068/Khatami_Node.js/README.md

 the first REPL things we have done is that we input our name and output it <br>

-so we can see we gonna write anything serious in here <br>
+so we can see we not  gonna write anything serious in here <br>

-\
+when it comes with serous application we need CLI executable